microsoft/PowerPlatformConnectors/independent-publisher-connectors/Open-Elevation/readme.md

 # Open-Elevation
-Open-Elevation is a free and open-source alternative to the Google Elevation API and similar offerings.
+Open-Elevation is a free and open-source alternative to the Google Elevation and similar offerings.

 ## Publisher: Fördős András

 ## Pre-requisites
 The service is available as a public and free service, hence no pre-requisites exists.
 That said, since it is for public use, it welcomes donations to keep the servers running: [https://www.open-elevation.com/](https://www.open-elevation.com/)

+## Obtainig credentials
+N/A

 ## Supported Operations
 ### Lookup